• Skip to main content

 How To Store And Freeze

-If you have any blondies left to store, it’s best to keep them in an airtight container and keep for up to 5 days.
+If you have any blondies left to store, it’s best to store it in an airtight container and keep for up to 5 days.
 To avoid sticking, place parchment paper between each layer.

-If you want to freeze these brownies, place into a freezer-safe container and place in the freezer for up to 3 months.
-When you are ready to eat them, take it out of the freezer and leave to defrost.
+If you want to freeze these blondies, place it into a freezer-safe container and keep in the freezer for up to 3 months.
+When you are ready to eat it, take it out of the freezer and leave to defrost.

 Must-Try Blondies And Brownie Recipes